 Ideally, you should be brushing your dog every other day, especially if you regularly walk them in the countryside, otherwise you may get away with brushing only a couple of times a week.

-I brush Max every other day but I tend to concentrate more on his ears and his legs.
+I brush Max every other day but I tend to concentrate more on his ears and his legs, especially if I don't have much spare time.

 I may only do his ears one day, but the next day I'll brush and then comb through his legs, and the following day his underbelly (including under his 'arm pits') gets the quick once-over.